uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

     - on compulsory hospital admission
 - PERSONAL RELATIONSHIPS
   - `personal_relationships`:
-    - how scizophrenia impacts personal relationships
+    - how schizophrenia impacts personal relationships
     - considerations if planning a family
     - advice for both family members and patients on how to
       - communicate
       - treat each other
     - things to remember when siguation gets hard
   - `work_relationships`:
-    - about scizophrenia in relation to the workplace and employer
+    - about schizophrenia in relation to the workplace and employer
     - workplace rights
   - `social_life`:
-    - challenges scizophrenia causes for social life
+    - challenges schizophrenia causes for social life
     - how Psychotherapy can help
     - impact on social life for care givers
   - `social_life`:
-    - challenges scizophrenia causes for social life
+    - challenges schizophrenia causes for social life
     - how Psychotherapy can help
     - impact on social life for care givers
 - BONUS MATERIALS